Top 8 ERP Solutions for Startups

 Lightspeed Retail is the best option for startups in the retail or hospitality industries.
 Though classified as point-of-sale software, Lightspeed Retail is a store management system that functions like an ERP.
 Manage your first brick-and-mortar store and quickly expand to multiple locations with robust sales, inventory management, and accounting capabilities.

 - Inventory management: Simplify retail management by synching your inventory across all locations.
 Use the “return to vendor” feature to return overstocked, damaged, or defective products.
-Diversify your stock by exploring preloaded catalogs that introduce you to new vendors.
+Explore preloaded catalogs that introduce you to new vendors to diversify your stock.

 - Sales: Create automated promotions, protect your company with EMV compliance, and provide limitless mobility to your employees with an iPad-based point-of-sale platform.
 Lightspeed Retail also offers hardware like cash drawers, label printers, and barcode scanners to customize your store layout and the checkout experience.